kitsunyan/foxy-boot/magisk/README.md

 ## Configuration

-foxy-boot uses black background color and white foreground color by default.
+Foxy Boot uses black background color and white foreground color by default.
 The font scale is dependent on display DPI.
 These values can be changed using the following system properties:

 * `foxy.boot.scale` — scale factor, can take integer values from 1 to 9